9.3 Computing Exposure Times

 where:

-- Bsky is the sky background in counts/second/pixel.
+- Bsky is the sky background in counts/s/pixel.

-- Bdet is the detector dark current in counts/second/pixel.
+- Bdet is the detector dark current in counts/s/pixel.

-- R is the readnoise in electrons; it is equal to zero electrons for SBC observations.
+- R is the readnoise in counts; it is zero for SBC observations.
 See Table 4.1 for WFC after SM4.
 For archival purposes, see Table 4.2 and Table 4.3 for WFC and HRC prior to SM4.

 - Nread is the number of CCD readouts.